Foundation / Corporation

 Oklahoma Humanities (OH)

-The humanities disciplines help people examine their past and reflect on who they are as individuals and as members of a global society.
-Study of the humanities stimulates imagination, helps people to clarify issues, acquire new perspectives, and become informed citizens.
-Specific academic disciplines encompassed by the term humanities include: archeology, art history and criticism, comparative religion, cultural anthropology, ethics, history, jurisprudence, language, linguistics, literature, philosophy, and those aspects of the social sciences which employ a philosophical or historical, rather than a quantitative approach.
+Specific academic disciplines encompassed by the term humanities include archeology, art history and criticism, comparative religion, cultural anthropology, ethics, history, jurisprudence, language, linguistics, literature, philosophy, and those aspects of the social sciences which employ a philosophical or historical, rather than a quantitative approach.
 The humanities should not be confused with particular philosophies, such as secular humanism, or with specific social movements, such as humanitarianism.
-They should also be distinguished from the creative or performance arts.
+They should also be distinguished from the creative or performing arts.

 Humanities scholars must be involved in the planning and implementation of the program.
 OH-funded projects should include dialogue between humanities scholars and public audiences.
 It is the role of the scholar to present, explain, or interpret ideas, beliefs, and other cultural contexts implicit in the program.
 See qualifications in Additional Eligibility, below.